theopn/dotfiles/README.md

 ![fedora-sc](./assets/fedora-screenshot-2022-07-25.png)

 Here are dotfiles for my systems, the 2020 MacBook Air with M1 processor and Lenovo ThinkPad T460s with i5.
-MBA runs the latest version of macOS, and T460s runs the latest version of Fedora Workstation with i3 and Sway window manager.
+MBA runs the latest version of macOS, and T460s runs the latest version of Fedora Workstation with i3 and Sway window manager (Sway is actually a Wayland compositor :nerd-emoji:).

-You are welcome to take inspirations from any file in this repository, but I do not take any responsibility in any
+You are welcome to take inspirations from any file in this repository, but I do not take any responsibility in any content of the configurations. *Read the code before you use them!*

-## Pre-requisites (in order of importance)

-- \*nix system
-- Git and internet connection
-- Bash

 ## Installation